AxelS27/liem-wallpaper/README.md

 ## Configuration (`config.toml`)

-The application stores its configuration file at `config.toml` in your installation directory (next to `lw-service.exe`).
+The application stores its configuration file at `config.toml` in your installation directory.
 You can edit it manually to set default values:

 ```toml
 # The directory containing your desktop wallpapers